Beach Cotons

 We are fans of the Dog Food Advisor website that reviews and rates most dog food commercially available, grades it based on nutritional value, and also reports dog food recalls and warnings.
 With 5 being their highest star rating, we will not feed or recommend foods rated below 4 stars, with the exception of a few newer high quality foods that have yet to be reviewed and rated.

 We feel it is important to include more than one food type and manufacturer in our dog’s diet.
 Variety is an important part of nutrition.
-For the most part, our dogs enjoy a moist breakfast food, usually raw, and with puppies occasionally canned, and a dry food in the evening.
+For the most part, our dogs enjoy a moist breakfast, raw, with puppies during weaning occasionally eating canned, and a dry food in the evening.
 We supplement our morning meal, alternately, with whole milk yogart, blueberries, steamed white fish, or salmon, sardines with skin and bone attached and quail, eggs served on top.
 We make many of our treats, including beef liver and sweet potato chips, here at home in our food dehydrator.

 We have placed the food into three categories, dry, canned and raw, and are pleased to share our recommendations with you.